-A copy of the applicable wage rates is available for viewing at the Washington State Parks and Recreation Commission; Contracts, Grants, and Procurement Office; 1111 Israel Road SW, Tumwater, WA 98501-6512; or Washington State Parks and Recreation Commission will mail a hard copy of the applicable wage rates upon request; telephone (360) 902-8554; emailContractsandProcurement@parks.wa.gov.
+A copy of the applicable wage rates is available for viewing at the Washington State Parks and Recreation Commission: Contracts and Grants Program Office, 1111 Israel Road SW, Tumwater, WA 98501-6512, or Washington State Parks and Recreation Commission will mail a hard copy of the applicable wage rates upon request.
+Please telephone (360) 902-8554; or email at: contracts@parks.wa.gov.